 Kanuba provides inexpensive, substance free activities for people struggling with addiction or people who just want a place to go that is free from drugs and alcohol.

-To provide a path for recovery through social activities and service.
+To provide a path for recovery through social activities, service, and work related activities that build confidence and skills necessary to live independent.

 Kanuba was conceived out of years of experiencing the effects of drugs and alcohol abuse with friends and family.
 The cycle of rehab, transitional living, counseling, and groups may be enough for some people but not for all.
 The idea behind Kanuba is to create an environment to socialize without an "agenda" and without drugs and alcohol.
 Live Music was a natural choice to get started.
 Let's hope we can help others get on track to a happy and productive life.